-As you design your online course, you may closely consider the quality of your resources, the relevance of your assessments and the level of interaction between your students.
-However, are you spending enough design time contemplating proactive approaches to helping students finish their semester with you successfully?
-Let’s review three design strategies to improve your course, help your students have a successful semester and stop the drop.
+As you design your online course, you may closely consider the quality of your resources, the relevance of your assessments, and the level of interaction between your students.
+However, are you spending enough design time contemplating proactive approaches that help students finish their semester with you successfully?
+Let’s review three design strategies to improve your course, help your students have a successful semester, and stop the drop.

 Strategy 1: Starting Out on the Right Foot

 Preparing your students for a challenging and thought-provoking semester isn’t only about providing a high-quality syllabus on the first day of class.
 Instead, you can utilize the power of your learning management system (LMS) to provide your syllabus and course expectations to your students in the weeks or days before your course begins.
 Opening areas of your online course prior to the start of the semester can give them additional time to review materials and prepare themselves for the exciting challenges ahead.
 Alongside your syllabus and detailed, semester-long schedule of activities and assessments, consider opening an FAQ Discussion Board, where you can be available to answer any pre-semester kick-off questions from students.

 This is not to say that the entire course must be open to students before it begins.
 Instead, work with your Instructional Designer to learn more about how to strategically open areas of the course that will best prepare your students for success.

 Educational Technology can be an awesome way to increase engagement, excitement, and interaction in your online course.
 However, from video recording software to open educational resources (OER), technology in your online course can pose challenges to your students that may discourage their participation.
 As a result, it’s important to take steps in the design of your course that anticipate students’ questions and needs when it comes to educational technology.